- Windows processes can start consuming more system resources than they should.

 Reinstall the graphics driver

-- Check the Uninstall driver software for this device option and click Uninstall.
+- Uninstall the driver software for this device by checking the Uninstall driver software for this device option.

 Frequently Asked Questions